TITLE: THE CAVE (Part 1 of 4)

 Kanda isn't sure where all these emotions are coming from, nor the intense need for Allen to fight till the end.
 All he knows is these are strong feeling towards Allen.
 In fact, they're so strong all he wants to do is protect him.

-Kanda wants to yank the Sprout back into his arms, once again, and bury his head into his shoulder and hold him tightly.
+When he sees Allen is back, Kanda wants to yank the Sprout back into his arms once again, and bury his head into his shoulder and hold him tightly.
 Instead, he manages to pull himself together enough to say without choking, "Idiot, we better head back before Link starts tearing his hair out."

 "Allen, I have to leave you alone tonight.
 I'll trust you'll behave yourself.
 I have an errand to do for Central Agency.
 I know you're not sleeping well, but could you try to get more rest tonight?
 I'll be back by late morning."